DavidsonGroup/flexiplex/tutorial.md

 # Long-read single-cell tutorial

-This tutorial shows a **minimal**, workflow for long-read single-cell RNA-seq for the tools flexiplex and nailpolish:
+This tutorial shows a simple workflow for pre-processing long-read single-cell RNA-seq using our tools flexiplex and nailpolish:

 1. Extract 10x barcodes from long-read single-cell data using **flexiplex**
 2. Use **flexiplex-filter** to find the knee point and shortlist barcodes